 - Promote available housing rehabilitation resources on the City's website and at public counters. - Refer interested property owners to the County RRP program. - Advertise RRP specifically to persons with disabilities who may need home accessibility modifications by partnering with the Central Valley Regional Center (see also Program 7: Affordable Housing Incentives). - Target promotion through the City's bilingual newsletter and in areas of concentrated renter households or older housing stock to assist in reducing displacement risk and promote place-based revitalization for residents by improving living conditions and enabling them to stay in their home and community.
+Conduct additional outreach in areas of concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods, and areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, including the southeast side of the city and the city's original downtown core square mile area, to ensure the program reaches households in areas of high segregation and poverty along with areas of greater need for rehabilitation and replacement to facilitate place-based revitalization.

-Financing: HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotions annually.
+- Financing: HOME funds

+Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotions annually.
 Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Sanger Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five housing units, three of these in areas of concentration of lower-income households (e.g., in Reagan, Jenni Park, Sanger, and Jackson neighborhoods), as well as among owners of older housing units, which are scattered throughout the city, to facilitate place-based revitalization.
+Facilitate rehabilitation of five housing units, three of these in areas of concentration of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, and among owners of older housing units, which are in the city's original downtown core square mile area and scattered throughout the city, to facilitate place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 4.1

-Program 23: Code Enforcement
+Program 24: Code Enforcement

 The City's Code Enforcement division will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes.
 The City's Code Enforcement will also refer income-eligible households to County housing rehabilitation programs and promote targeted assistance for property owners and landlords of rental properties for assistance in making the code corrections.
-Targeted efforts to improve housing conditions in areas of need will facilitate place-based revitalization and assist in reducing displacement risk for residents by improving living conditions and enabling them to remain in their home and community.
+Targeted efforts to improve housing conditions in areas of need, such as the southeast side of the city and in the city's original downtown core square mile area, will facilitate place-based revitalization and assist in reducing displacement risk for residents by improving living conditions and enabling them to remain in their home and community.
+As shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, these are areas of high segregation and poverty.
+The city's original downtown core has a higher need for rehabilitation and replacement.
+This program will also be targeted towards areas of concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods.